Sineware/cloud-api/docs/websocket-api.md

 # Sineware Cloud Service Websockets Gateway
-The gateway server uses Avro serialized JSON messages.
+The gateway server uses JSON messages.

 Send and Receive are from the client perspective unless otherwise noted.